Comprehensive Conservation Planning

 The purpose of a comprehensive conservation plan (CCP) is to guide refuge management over the next 15 years.
 The plan includes goals, objectives, and strategies for refuge programs, and details the combination of actions we will implement to protect species, manage habitats, and support compatible, public recreational and other uses.

-Click here to view or download the chapters, appendixes, and newsletter/summary of the final CCP/EIS.
+Click here to view or download the chapters and appendixes of the CCP.